shashankpritam/shashankpritam.github.io/content/blog/tda/index.md

-## Tutorial: Visualizing Topological Data Analysis (TDA) with GUDHI, Boost, and R
+title: "Tutorial: Visualizing Topological Data Analysis (TDA) with GUDHI, Boost, and R"
+date: "2023-09-12"
+draft: no

 ### Introduction

 In this tutorial, we will explore the concept of Topological Data Analysis (TDA) and its significance in data analysis.
 TDA helps uncover hidden structures in complex data by analyzing topological features such as connected components, loops, and voids.

 ### Prerequisites